onshape-public/go-client/onshape/docs/ThumbnailApi.md

 > BTThumbnailInfo GetThumbnailForDocumentAndVersionOld(ctx, did, vid).Execute()

 This endpoint will be deprecated soon.
-Use `getThumbnailForDocumentAndVersion`.
+Use `getThumbnailForDocumentAndVersion` instead.